10 Easy Vegetables To Grow Indoors All Year Round

 Choose the right pot.
 The pots that you use have to be large enough and deep enough for roots to develop well.
 They must also have drainage holes.
 Of course, you’ll need to place saucers under the pots to catch the water run-off.
 Alternatively, you might like to consider self-watering pots.

 Choose an indoor potting mix.
 Make sure you choose the best quality indoor potting mix that you can afford.
 The mix should be free-draining and if possible, have added nutrients in the form of slow-release fertilizer.
+Don’t be tempted to use garden soil because this is too heavy and will easily become compacted in a pot.
+This will not allow the roots to grow freely.

-Enough light is really important.
+Enough natural light is really important.
 Most vegetables need around 8-10 hours of bright light.
-This is especially true for fruiting plants like tomatoes.
-The light is necessary for photosynthesis to ensure that plants will grow well.
+This is especially true for fruiting plants like tomatoes, even cherry tomatoes.
+Adequate light is necessary for photosynthesis to ensure that plants will grow well.
 For this reason, vegetable plants should be placed near windows that let in good light.
-Alternatively, you can consider using grow lights.
-Especially if you live in a house that is often dark in the cooler months.
-These lights are specially designed to give plants the light and warmth they need for healthy growth.
+A south-facing window can be good for this.

 Don’t overwater.
 Indoor plants will need less water than those growing outside.
 You don’t want the soil to become saturated all the time because this reduces the amount of air available to the roots of the plants.
 That’s where self-watering pots can come in very useful.
+These generally have a wick that is fed into the soil through a drainage hole so that the plant roots can access the water in the reservoir when they need it.

 You may need to provide extra humidity.
 The air inside our homes can become very dry.
 Especially if we constantly have the heating going.
 While the heat is good for both us humans and plants, the dry air is not.
 It’s important then, to increase the humidity in the air.
 You can do this either by misting your plants regularly or placing bowls of water near them and around your home.